Introduction

 Annotating bar labels

-As we now know that patch object contains x position, position and height information.
+As we now know that patch object contains x position, y position and height information.
 Thus, we can iterate through each patch object and retrieve this information and add them to bars.

 For annotating bar labels, we need to follow the following steps: